Individuals & Families

 - Wash your hands often with soap and water for at least 20 seconds, especially after going to the bathroom; before eating; and after blowing your nose, coughing, or sneezing.
 If soap and water are not readily available, use a hand sanitizer that contains at least 60% alcohol.
 Always wash your hands with soap and water if your hands are visibly dirty.

 - Choose a room in your home that can be used to separate sick household members from those who are healthy.
 Identify a separate bathroom for the sick person to use, if possible.
 Plan to clean these rooms, as needed, when someone is sick.
-Learn how to care for someone with COVID-19 at home.

 Be prepared if your child’s school or childcare facility is temporarily dismissed